cgg-bern/libSatsuma/README.md

 target_link_libraries(your_target PRIVATE satsuma::satsuma)
 ```

-## Acknowledgements

-This project has been developed as part of the [AlgoHex](https://www.algohex.eu/) project, which has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme ([Grant agreement No. 853343](https://cordis.europa.eu/project/id/853343)).

 By default, libSatsuma is built as static library.
 You can set the global
 [BUILD_SHARED_LIBS](https://cmake.org/cmake/help/latest/variable/BUILD_SHARED_LIBS.html)
 variable to true if you prefer a shared library.